domenic/unownbot-filtered/README.md

 # @UnownBot, filtered

 This program is designed to give you a filtered view of the [@UnownBot](https://twitter.com/UnownBot) Twitter account.
-It **filters by distance to a set of locations** (so you can be notified only about Unown that spawn near locations you usually hang out at).
+It **filters by distance to a set of locations** (so you can be notified only about Unown that spawn near locations you can get to).

 ![Screenshot of text messages sent](screenshot.png)